 - AES — Alternative Electric Supplier.
 This is the more common term that most consumers use.
 But it’s the same as an EGS.

 - PTC or Price to Compare — If you don’t switch to an EGS, you are served by your local utility under the Price to Compare.
 Your rate will change twice a year.
+This is also known as the default rate.

 - Fixed Rate — a fixed rate contract is just that, a fixed electricity supply rate for the term of your contract.
 During the term of your agreement, your price won’t change.